Aeron Headrest Comparison – Engineered Now versus Atlas

 Which has better adjustability?

-Another big advantage of the Engineered Now headrest is it can be easier adjusted while the user remains seated.
+Another big advantage of the PosturePilot and Engineered Now headrest is it can be easier adjusted while the user remains seated.
 For the Atlas headrest, some adjustments may require the user to stand up and adjust first before sitting or get someone to help to adjust.

-Also, note that the Atlas’s depth comes out a little more, so some users were concerned that it might push the head too forward.
+Also, given that the Atlas’s depth comes out a little more, so some users were concerned that it might push the head too forward.
 It should not be a big issue as the Atlas mesh is springy and does sink its depth a little when you put your head on it.

 Atlas cushion depth

-Engineered Now HR03 cushion depth
+PosturePilot and Engineered Now HR03 cushion depth

 Engineered Now HR04 cushion depth